LilElm/python-flying-balls/README.md

 ### python-flying-balls
 <sub>
-  A Python program to control, measure and analyse levitating spheres of superconducting indium submerged in superfluid helium in real-time.
+  A Python program to control, measure and analyse levitating spheres of superconducting lead submerged in superfluid helium in real-time.

 </sub>